mdgriffith/elm-optimize-level-2/notes/transformations.md

 ## Results Summary

-- Not included in the elm-optimize-more tool because it was hard to find a benchmark that reported numbers to justify it.
+- Not included in the elm-optimize-level-2 tool because it was hard to find a benchmark that reported numbers to justify it.
 - Though maybe we just need to be better at benchmarking it.

 # Object Update